-1. Your students are making advanced parallel turns, develop their skiing to enable them to transition between medium radius turns more effectively.

-2. Your students are engaging the edges during the initiation phase of medium radius turns develop their skiing to enable them to get more ski performance through the control phase.

-3. Your students are able to make medium radius turns.
-Introduce short turns to them

-4. Your students are able to make basic short turns, develop their short turns to become more dynamic.

-5. Your students are able to ski most terrain, develop their skiing so that they can ski steeper terrain

-6. Your students are able to make basic short turns on most terrain introduce bump skiing to them

-7. Your students are able to make various turn radii in most conditions; develop their ability to ski more effectively in variable off piste conditions.

-8. Your students are able to make various turn radii in most conditions; develop their ability to ski more effectively in powder.

-9. Your students are able to make various turn radii in most conditions, develop their ability to ski more effectively on hard pack
+- 1. Your students are making advanced parallel turns, develop their skiing to enable them to transition between medium radius turns more effectively. - 2.
+Your students are engaging the edges during the initiation phase of medium radius turns develop their skiing to enable them to get more ski performance through the control phase. - 3.
+Your students are making medium radius turns.
+Introduce short turns to them - 4.
+Your students are making basic short turns, develop their short turns to become more dynamic. - 5.
+Your students are able to ski most terrain, develop their skiing so that they can ski steeper terrain - 6.
+Your students are making basic short turns on most terrain introduce bump skiing to them - 7.
+Your students are making various turn radii in most conditions; develop their ability to ski more effectively in variable off piste conditions - 8.
+Your students are making various turn radii in most conditions; develop their ability to ski more effectively in powder - 9.
+Your students are making various turn radii in most conditions, develop their ability to ski more effectively on hard pack